Lease Negotiation

 Lease Renewal Representation

-If you are an established restaurant operator approaching the end of your lease term, the renewal negotiation is one of the highest-stakes conversations you will have.
+If you are an established business operator approaching the end of your lease term, the renewal negotiation is one of the highest-stakes conversations you will have.
 Get it right and you lock in favorable terms for another five to ten years.
 Get it wrong and you are either overpaying every month or facing displacement from a location you spent years building.

 When to Start Renewal Negotiations